Long-Term Savings For Businesses

 - Make sure outside doors have enough weather stripping.

-- Save from 5-30% per year on cooling costs by caulking windows and weather-stripping external doors.
+- Consider Caulking windows and weather-stripping external doors.

 - Upgrade to energy-efficient windows.
 Add solar shades or window tint.

 - Install Low-E (low-emissivity) coatings on windows.
 This coating lets light in but blocks the heat.

 - Add trees and shrubs on the east, west, and south sides of your building.

 - Use insulated night covers on display cases.

 - Use the Environmental Protection Agency’s online tool to compare your building load against similar building types.

 - Get paid for taking part in a voluntary demand-response program that reduces your power demand temporarily during grid emergency conditions.
 Get an energy analysis of your building to find out your biggest opportunities for savings.

 - Make sure your building is operating at maximum efficiency by re-commissioning your building systems.